Prvdnx/42-CORE/Advanced Core/MOBILE PISCINE/mobileModule03/README.md

 # Mobile Module 03

-API integration and network requests in Flutter.
+API integration and advanced weather application.

 ## Overview
-This module focuses on integrating external APIs, handling network requests, and building data-driven applications.
+This module focuses on integrating external APIs and building a feature-rich weather application with React Native.

 ## Projects